 According to Amanda Lam, vice president, finance operations, at Aviva Canada, “We needed a way to streamline our processes and reduce the workload on our already overtaxed staff and free up our team to perform other value-added tasks and analysis.
 There was also a desire for more visibility and transparency across the entire organization.
 We wanted one version of the truth.”

 When evaluating potential new solutions, Aviva Canada had several requirements.
 Any new technology had to provide expanded—and versatile—functionality in automated account reconciliations, account matching, reporting, and support services.
 In addition, the solution had to have low ongoing maintenance costs, including minimal IT involvement, and ease of usability to operate in a secure data environment.
 Finally, the solution needed to offer a single, safe repository for all reconciliation data that was accessible.

-Limited time spent on non-value added process and increased time available for value-add work, like analysis.
+Limited time spent on non-value-added process and increased time available for value-add work, like analysis.
 Aviva Canada has gained measurable efficiency in their administration, workflow, preparation, and review of account reconciliations.
 By implementing auto-certification of low-risk, rules-driven reconciliations, the team was able to greatly reduce the amount of manual labor and shift the team’s focus to value-added activities and analytics.
-“The goal is to free up finance analysts’ effort from transaction accounting to enable them to perform other value-add tasks,” said Lam.
+“The goal is to free up finance analysts’ effort from transaction accounting to enable them to perform other value-add tasks,” says Lam.